Overview

 Complications

 As the disease progresses, other mental skills such as memory, planning and organizing can be affected.
 Some people develop other symptoms such as problems with movement, balance and swallowing.
-With these complications, people with the disease eventually will need help with day-to-day care.
+With these complications, people with the disease eventually need help with day-to-day care.